xavidop/alexa-nodejs-lambda-helloworld/docs/VUITESTS.md

 ### Installation

-The ASK CLI is included in the [Docker image](https://hub.docker.com/repository/docker/xavidop/alexa-ask-aws-cli) we are using so it is not necessary to install.
+The ASK CLI is included in the [Docker image](https://hub.docker.com/repository/docker/xavidop/alexa-ask-aws-cli) we are using so it is not necessary to install anything else.

 ### Writing Tests